"""Module contains classes that handle loading of HITRAN cia files."""

 def fill_gaps(self, temperature: float) -> None:

-Fills gaps in temperature grid for all wavenumber grid objects
+"""Fill gaps in temperature grid for all wavenumber grid objects.

 Parameters